mudyman/XMC-v4-GUI/DEPLOY.md

 make deploy
 ```

-5. Replace the `monerod` binary inside `monero-wallet-gui.app/Contents/MacOS/` with one built using deterministic builds / gitian.
+5. Replace the `moneroclassicd` binary inside `monero-wallet-gui.app/Contents/MacOS/` with one built using deterministic builds / gitian.

 ## Codesigning and notarizing